zak-blake/at2/README.md

 ## About

-An art gallery that allows artists to log in and display artwork in albums
+An art gallery that allows artists to log in and display artwork

 The Database is initialized empty, to create an admin user in the console: